This Family Favorite Chili is made with hearty ingredients and simple flavors. It’s budget-friendly and perfect for a quick and easy meal.

 There are some recipes that are just perfect for family dinners.
 This Family Favorite Chili is one of them – it’s hearty, flavorful, and loved by everyone.
 Whether you make it on a cold winter night or even during the summertime, this chili is always a hit.

-This recipe is filled with tomato-ey, spicy goodness that will satisfy even your pickiest eaters.
-It’s great on its own or topping a hot dog fresh off the grill.
+This is my easy ground beef chili with beans and tomatoes, the recipe I grew up calling ‘chili,’ and it never fails a hungry crowd.
+It’s filled with tomato-ey, spicy goodness that will satisfy even your pickiest eaters.
+It’s great on its own or as a topping for a hot dog fresh off the grill.

-Now, before somebody starts to explain how this is not “real” chili, I just want to say that I know that.
+Now, before somebody starts explaining that this is not “real” chili, I just want to say that I know that.
 I understand that “real” chili does not contain any beans or tomatoes.

 - Ground Beef (I prefer chuck (or 80-20) ground beef because it has more flavor than lower fat hamburger meat.
 Choose whatever fits your budget best.)